Georgia

 Holding the line for the Okefenokee

-For three years, SELC has led the fight to stop a proposed titanium mine that would harm the Okefenokee National Wildlife Refuge, one of the largest intact freshwater ecosystems in North America.
-Following expansive Trump-era rollbacks in clean water protections, SELC is continuing to work in the courts, with federal agencies, and on Capitol Hill to restore federal Clean Water Act protections to the proposed mine site.
-SELC is also working with state agencies and legislators to oppose the required state permits and secure long-term protections for the Okefenokee to ensure it remains one of the most pristine and biodiverse places in America.
+For five years, SELC has led the fight to stop a proposed 8,000-acre titanium mine that would harm the Okefenokee National Wildlife Refuge, one of the largest intact freshwater ecosystems in North America.
+SELC is working in the courts, with federal agencies, and on Capitol Hill to restore critical federal protections to the proposed mine site.
+We have collaborated with more than 60 partners to coordinate a robust public and expert response—with nearly 200,000 public comments submitted opposing the strip-mining plan Twin Pines delivered to state regulators.
+While the U.S. Supreme Court ruling in Sackett v.
+EPA earlier this year drastically cut the scope of the Clean Water Act, including wetlands protections in Georgia, we are pressing forward on all fronts to preserve clean water for the Okefenokee.

 Stopping environmental injustices

 SELC has halted operations at the Metro Green construction and demolition waste recycling facility next door to predominantly Black neighborhoods in Stonecrest and DeKalb County.
-Metro Green initially circumvented the county’s solid waste plan to push this noisy, dust-generating facility forward and tried to illegally continue operations.
+Metro Green initially circumvented the county’s solid waste plan to push this noisy, dust-generating facility forward.
 SELC joined the case on behalf of Citizens for a Healthy and Safe Environment and won a preliminary injunction against further operation.
-In July 2022, the court ruled that Metro Green should have never been allowed to build this facility, and Georgia’s environmental agency now must consider whether to revoke its solid waste permit.
-SELC is poised to push back if Metro Green or the state tries to appeal this decision in court.
+In July 2022, the court ruled that Metro Green should have never been allowed to build this facility in a primarily Black neighborhood when Stonecrest had not engaged in solid waste management planning with input from residents.
+We continue to advocate for the facility’s closure after Metro Green and the state environmental agency appealed the court’s order.

 Solutions start in Georgia.